LaunchCodeEducation/csharp-web-dev-curriculum/content/unit-testing/_index.md

 ## Learning Objectives

+By the end of this lesson, you should be comfortable with the following:

+1. Writing unit tests to verify the behavior of methods.
+1. Identifying proper behaviors for which a test should be written.
+1. The importance of testing in creating well-functioning code.
+1. Using test-driven development to define the behavior of code before writing it, and to ensure that code is properly tested.
+1. Using MSTest to create unit tests.

 ## Key Terminology

+As you work through this chapter, you should make note of the following terms:

-1. automated testing
+1. Automated Testing
-1. unit testing
+1. Unit Testing
 1. `MSTest`
-1. refactor
+1. Refactor
-1. test-driven development
+1. Test-driven Development
 1. TDD
-1. TestClass
+1. `TestClass`
-1. TestMethod
+1. `TestMethod`
-1. attributes
+1. Attributes
-1. dependency
+1. Dependency
-1. test runner
+1. Test Runner
-1. [TestInitialize]
+1. `[TestInitialize]`
-1. [TestCleanup]
+1. `[TestCleanup]`

 ## Content Links